Digimon: Distribution and localization

 In the United States, the first three series that made up Digimon: Digital Monsters first aired on Fox Kids from August 14, 1999 to June 8, 2002.
-The localized series was produced by Saban Entertainment, which would be acquired by The Walt Disney Company during the show's Fox Kids run.
+The localized series was produced by Saban Entertainment, which was acquired by The Walt Disney Company during the show's Fox Kids run.
 Some scenes from the original shows were modified or omitted in order to comply with Fox's standards and practices.
 The show also featured more jokes and added dialogue, along with a completely different musical score.
 As a cross-promotional stunt, 2001 and 2002 saw Digi-Bowl specials co-produced with Fox Sports; NFL on Fox commentator Terry Bradshaw provided interstitial segments in-between episodes as if the episodes were actually a football game.

-Disney's acquisition of Saban would result in Digimon airing on Disney's TV networks and programming blocks.
-Reruns of the show would begin airing on the cable network ABC Family on March 4, 2002, while the fourth series, Digimon Frontier, premiered on UPN's Disney's One Too block.
+Disney's acquisition of Saban resulted in Digimon airing on Disney's TV networks and programming blocks.
+Reruns of the show began airing on the cable network ABC Family on March 4, 2002, while the fourth series, Digimon Frontier, premiered on UPN's Disney's One Too block.
 UPN aired the series until late August 2003, when they severed their ties to Disney.
-Frontier would also air in reruns on ABC Family and on Toon Disney under the Jetix branding.
-An English version of Digimon Data Squad, produced by Studiopolis, would premiere October 1, 2007, on Toon Disney.
-Around this time, the remaining Digimon Adventure 02 movie, both Tamers movies and the Frontier movie would also be dubbed and aired on Toon Disney in the US, with most actors from the TV series reprising their roles.
-The Data Squad/Savers movie however would not get a North American localised English dub produced.
+Frontier also aired in reruns on ABC Family and on Toon Disney under the Jetix branding.
+An English version of Digimon Data Squad, produced by Studiopolis, premiered October 1, 2007, on Toon Disney.
+Around this time, the remaining Digimon Adventure 02 movie, both Tamers movies and the Frontier movie were dubbed and aired on Toon Disney in the US, with most actors from the TV series reprising their roles.
+The Data Squad/Savers movie however have not had a North American localised English dub produced.

 In September 2012, Saban Brands, a successor to Saban Entertainment, announced it had acquired the Digimon anime franchise.
-Saban would announce that they would be producing an English dub for Digimon Xros Wars, retitled Digimon Fusion, for broadcast on Nickelodeon in the United States starting September 7, 2013.
-Saban Capital Group would later sell most of Saban Brands' entertainment properties to Hasbro in 2018 and shutter the division in July of that year.
+Saban announced an English dub for Digimon Xros Wars, retitled Digimon Fusion, for broadcast on Nickelodeon in the United States starting September 7, 2013.
+Saban Capital Group sold most of Saban Brands' entertainment properties to Hasbro in 2018 and shutter the division in July of that year.

-The Digimon Adventure tri. series would be distributed in North America by Eleven Arts.
-The English dub would utilize localized names from Saban's original dub, reunite several voice actors from the original cast, and feature a remixed version of the English opening theme, while retaining the original Japanese score.
+The Digimon Adventure tri. series were distributed in North America by Eleven Arts.
+The English dub utilized localized names from Saban's original dub, reunite several voice actors from the original cast, and feature a remixed version of the English opening theme, while retaining the original Japanese score.
 Shout!
-Factory would acquire the broadcast and home media distribution rights for the films.
+Factory acquired the broadcast and home media distribution rights for the films.